CCA-Public/scope/README.md

 ## To do

 * Choose which Dublin Core elements are displayed in Collection and Folder pages (user-configurable?)
 * Handle user accounts through app rather than admin
+* REST API for uploading DIPs directly from Archivematica automation-tools
+* Internationalization (French/English interface)